 Fishing Lake Monroe

 Other than the spots on the riverbanks and bridges, the Sanford shore of Lake Monroe has miles of fishing access.
-You only need to bring a few poles and bait to be picking off explosive panfish strikes.
+You only need to bring a few poles and bait to pick off explosive panfish strikes.
 The river has bass aplenty, and you can drift the bank with a soft worm or target the cover in runouts and creek mouths.

 Often shad will be schooling through the river, and fly fishing gets a significant deal of attention.
-Anglers targeting these fierce fighters not fly fishing can also employ poppers and darts to attract hits.
+Anglers targeting these fierce fighters, not fly fishing, can also employ poppers and darts to attract hits.
 You can drift pockets and deep holes for crappie and bluegill with jigs and minnows on Lake Monroe and the river.